Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 But as I will try to show, pro-lifers can in fact argue that the unborn are in fact biological human beings, based upon *biological* definitions.
 And they aren't merely a "clump of cells".
 Pro-choice advocates, on the other hand, tend to argue using a *philosophical* definition of personhood.
 I'll first address the skeptics unwilling to take a position on abortion, who think that "we do not really know when life begins."

-**Remark.** Much of the arguments laid forth are summarised from the book *Persuasive Pro-Life* by Trent Horn, and some others are my personal responses to arguments that people shared with me in the past.
+**Remark.** Much of the arguments laid forth were inspired from the book *Persuasive Pro-Life* by Trent Horn, and some others are my personal responses to arguments that people shared with me in the past.

 Now on to biology…